elikary/sigir2020/FP_metrics/README.md

     chmod +x <scriptname>

-### System Requirements

-The recommended way to setup a working python environment is to use Anaconda distribution https://www.continuum.io/downloads.
-Here is also a list of required packages:

-- Python 3.7.1
-- Pandas
-- Numpy
-- Scipy
-- Matplotlib
-- Jupyter Notebook

 After the main script was run, you will see the results per each fold in `FP_metrics/evaluation/` as `<dataset-name>/<dataset-name_fold$i.csv>`
 For instance `FP_metrics/evaluation/cm100k_observed/cm100_observed_fold1.csv`